simplocms/docs/docs/theme/configuration.md

 For **register new configuration file**, you need to call `registerSystemConfigFrom()` method on `App\Services\ThemeService\ThemeService` object.
 This object is obtained with calling `getThemeService()` method in `ThemeServiceProvider`.
-The `registerSystemConfigFrom()` method accepts only one parameter `$key` as string data type and this is key, what you defined in your new configuration file (in our example, the key is `auth`).
+The `registerSystemConfigFrom()` method accepts only one parameter `$key` as a string data type and this is key, what you defined in your new configuration file (in our example, the key is `auth`).

 ### How To Use Custom Configuration